dhozac/bonk/DATAMODEL.md

   * Default time-to-live for this zone in seconds.
 - options
   - ddns
+    - name
+      * Name of the key to use for verifying DDNS requests.
     - algorithm
       * Algorithm to use for verifiying DDNS requests.
     - key